dyeramosu/model-training/README.md

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/model-training)

+### API's to enable in GCP for Project
+Search for each of these in the GCP search bar and click enable to enable these API's
+* Vertex AI API
+* Cloud Storage API

 ### Setup GCP Credentials
 Next step is to enable our container to have access to Storage buckets & Vertex AI(AI Platform) in  GCP.